4GeeksAcademy/javascript-events-tutorial-exercises/README.md

 You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/javascript-events-tutorial-exercises) (recommended) or [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/javascript-events-tutorial-exercises).

-> Once you have VSCode open the LearnPack exercises should start automatically.
+> Once you have VSCode open, the LearnPack exercises should start automatically.
 If exercises don't run automatically you can try typing on your terminal: `$ learnpack start`

 ## Local Installation

 Clone the repository in your local environment and follow the steps below:

-1) Make sure you have [LearnPack](https://github.com/learnpack/learnpack-cli) installed and `node.js` version v14+ and jest v27.
+1) Make sure you have [LearnPack](https://github.com/learnpack/learnpack-cli), `node.js` version v14+, and jest v27 installed.
 This is the command to install the learnpack-cli and jest:

 ```bash
 $ npm i learnpack jest@27.0.6 -g